powercodeacademy/phrg-local-development-env-setup/README.md

 Once opened, click on the last icon on the left hand bar that is made up of 4 squares.
 From here you can download Extensions.
 Download `Live Share` and `VSCode Ruby`.

+Next, [use these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to install the `code` shortcut command for opening VSCode from your shell sessions.

 ## Step 13 - Install some more gems!

 1. Phantom JS is a JavasScript library and this Ruby gem easily installs it for you: `gem install phantomjs`